It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

 where the limit is taken in probability over all finite partitions of $[t,t+h]$ and where $\lVert\cdot \rVert_2$ is the standard Euclidian norm on $\mathbb{R}^m$.
 The bracket ignores finite variation processes so that $\lbrack X\rbrack_t = \lbrack M\rbrack_t$ for all $t\geq 0$.
 The quadratic covariation of two continuous semimartingales $X$ and $Y$ is defined using the polarisation identity $\lbrack X,Y\rbrack \coloneqq \frac{1}{2}\left(\lbrack X+Y\rbrack - \lbrack X\rbrack - \lbrack Y\rbrack\right)$. \end{definition}

 Since all norms on $\mathbb{R}^m$ are equivalent, the choice of the Euclidian norm above turns out to be arbitrary.
-All our results would still hold had we chosen any other norm on $\mathbb{R}^m$.
+Our results would still hold if we had chosen any other norm on $\mathbb{R}^m$.
 We refer to Lemma \ref{lemma: tv and qv definitions do not depend on choice of norm} in the Appendix for the formal justification of this statement.